Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 #### Implementation
-Develop a link in the menu that takes logged in users to their profile Develop a link within the user profile page that they can use to view all other information associated with the account - previous orders, wishlist items
+Develop a link in the menu that takes logged in users to their profile Develop a link within the user profile page that they can use to view all other information associated with the account - previous orders
 Restrict access to account details to logged in users - specifically the user whose details they are

 <br>